FALSE RECOLLECTIONS OF FAKE REALITIES.

 MA RESEARCH ABOUT THE CORELATION BETWEEN ALGORITHMS AND MEMORY.

-What makes us us?
 Beyond the outside environmental and cultural factors , memories are the most integral part of our consciousness.
 Learning from the past experiences, we create a present version of our personality.
 There is however a dark end to it; suggestive information, misinformation, ideas or thoughts can cause a contamination or alteration of memory, this might lead to formation of false memories, which in turn influence our conscious awareness.
-As long as it happens on an individual level, the harm is not visible, but the moment false memories contaminate larger groups they can spread among whole communities, leading to alteration of facts.
+As long as it happens on an individual level, the harm is not visible, but the moment false memories spread amongst whole communities, the alteration of facts becomes a global problem.

-My research deals with a question of the transformation of collective memory in the age of deep learning.
 The worldwide implementation of self-learning algorithms will undoubtedly lead towards a society, whose knowledge and access to information is predefined by the classification and collection of data.
-As these processes improve with every iteration, we’ll witness a an aggravated influence of neural networks witch each new generation.
-The true danger lies in the more subtle mechanisms than visible us such as Deepfakes or text-to-speech translations.
-Machine learning has the power to pass by our defences to influence and control us without us even noticing anymore.
+As these processes improve with every iteration, we’ll witness an aggravated influence of neural networks in shaping the world view.
+The true danger lies however in the more subtle mechanisms, ML has the power to pass by our defences and control us without leaving any tracks.
 It will not only enhance reality, but also distort and manipulate it to fit its own judgment.
-Knowing that this technology by far surpasses the current media manipulation techniques, such as photo fabrication, editing, fake news, etc., it’s not hard to depict that our minds will be jeopardised by visual alterations of our past.
+Knowing that this technology by far surpasses the current media manipulation techniques, such as photo editing, fake news, etc., it’s not hard to depict that our minds will be jeopardised by visual alterations of our past.